 Yes, we consider DACA-eligible candidates in the same pool as all other candidates.
 If admitted, DACA-eligible students are eligible to apply for need-based financial institutional scholarships and loans.

 AFTER YOU APPLY

 How do I find out my status after my application is complete, and when will I know your decision?

 Geisel does not track your status.
 Once your file is complete, it will be forwarded to the Committee for review.
 You will hear from us via the online application portal once the Committee has made a decision on your file.
 Due to the large number of applications and the care taken in the reading of each file, our review process at Geisel can be lengthy one.

 What is your interview season, and on what days do you conduct interviews?

 Our interview season beings in September and continues through March.
-Interviews take place on Tuesdays and Thursdays by invitation only and will be conducted virtually for the 2020-21 admissions cycle.
+Interviews take place on Thursdays by invitation only and will be conducted virtually for the 2020-21 admissions cycle.

 What can I expect on my interview day?

 The interview day is designed for us to get to know you, and for you to get to know us at Geisel.
 The day begins with a welcome from the Associate Dean of Admissions.
-This is followed by an information session with the admissions and financial aid.
-It continues with a student-led tour of the Dartmouth-Hitchcock Medical Center, followed by a complimentary lunch.
-In the afternoon, you will have two half-hour interviews conducted by members of our admissions committee and the day will end with a tour of the Hanover campus of the medical school.
-Throughout the day there will be opportunities to ask questions, meet students, and really get to know what makes Geisel special.
+This is followed by an information session with the admissions and financial aid team followed by a 20 minute group exercise.
+In the afternoon, you will have two thirty-minute interviews conducted by members of our admissions committee and the day will end with brief closing remarks from our Associate Dean.
+Opportunities to connect with our current students will occur separately from the scheduled interview day.